 Some of the most common finishes used and specified in Australia today can be found here.

-In 2020, two really popular finishes are Brushed Nickel and Graphite Nickel.
+In 2020, two really popular finishes are Brushed Nickel and Graphite Nickel (also known as Gunmetal).
 Brushed Nickel is a softer tone than satin nickel and interfaces very nicely with stainless steel.
 Graphite Nickel is a gunmetal like appearance and is a 2020 architectural favourite.
 You can view these finishes here.

 Combined kit or separate